duckdb/duckdb-web/_posts/2024-09-14-sql-only-extensions.md

 However, not only that, but it supports `subtotals` and `grand_totals`.
 If multiple `values` are passed in, the `values_axis` parameter allows the user to choose if each value should get its own column or its own row.

-> Note The only missing Excel feature I am aware of is columnar subtotals, but not even Pandas supports that!
-> And this extension is officially open to contributions now... :-)

 Why is this a good example of how DuckDB moves beyond traditional SQL?
 The Excel pivoting API requires dramatically different SQL syntax depending on which parameters are in use.
 If no `columns` are pivoted outward, a `GROUP BY` is all that is needed.